Methodology

 Why bootstrap rather than a parametric CI?
 Three reasons:

-Stage 4: Sample-size guard
+Sample-size guard

 Below 12 walk-forward windows the bootstrap CI is too unstable to be useful — too few unique resamples to estimate the tails.
 The engine returns NoneViable in that case rather than a misleading high-but-uncertain estimate, with a warning that explains why.